Design-Computing/Design-Computing.github.io/md/week1.md

 2. Fill in your real name
 3. Upload a photo of your face as your profile picture.
 We need this so that we can work out who you are.

-Once you've done those steps, you can refresh _this_ page and you should see yourself at the bottom!

 #### Get a StackOverflow account!

 1. Go to [stackoverflow.com](https://stackoverflow.com/) and **Sign Up**.